Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 # HOW TO RUN:

-  1. Open demo.ipynb on main branch
+  1. Open demo.ipynb on main branch in Google Colab
-  2.
-  3.
+      -  This file contains a demo of our 15x15 input CNN-LSTM training model
+      -  Also on the main branch are demos of the two other models we tested.
+They are titled:
+             -  demo_LSTM.ipynb
+             -  demo_CNN.ipynb
+  3. Set model to run on GPU
+  4. Run all the cell blocks
+  5. Wait patiently for the model to train.
+      -  Graphs of the results can be seen at the bottom of the demo.ipynb file

 # Financial Trading with Deep CNN

-This python notebook implements a CNN to predict whether to buy,hold or sell stock using a time series to image conversion approach used in the paper listed below.
-The code is extened off of the ideas in the paper aswell as some deviations from other resources.
+This python notebook implements a CNN-LSTM to predict whether to buy,hold or sell stock using a time series to image conversion approach similar to the paper listed below.
+The code is an extension of of the ideas in the paper as well as some deviations from other resources.

 # Data:

 Our code downloads price data with a HTTPS GET request and pulls the stock based on the ticker.
-A CVS file of QQQ stock of one year is providede to visualize all the daily stock prices within that year.
+A CVS file of QQQ stock of one year is provided to visualize all the daily stock prices within that year.

 https://finance.yahoo.com/quote/QQQ/history?p=QQQ